History and rationale of The Monocacy Foundation

 In addition to real estate, gifts to the Foundation have come in the form of cash and proceeds from the sale of tangible goods.
 Gifts have been presented by family members, friends and the corporate community.

 Monocacy Foundation trustees have decided to solicit donations from the community just once a year.
 This will be carried out as part of the annual newsletter detailing our grant awards ceremony.
 The Foundation also accepts gifts and bequests of every nature, such as real estate, trusts, annuities, appreciated stock, life insurance, and tangible personal property.
 Donor-advised funds may also be established.
 The Foundation is happy to provide further information for any inquiries on this topic, and can even assist with estate planning.

-The Monocacy Foundation's logo is that of a bridge with the motto, "A Bridge to the Future."
-This reflects the desire to provide persons with developmental disabilities in our community a path to enriched social and recreational opportunities and to a place where dignity is not hampered by financial means.
-Your contribution helps others to cross that bridge and will make a substantial difference.
+The Monocacy Foundation desires to provide persons with developmental disabilities in our community a path to enrich social and recreational opportunities — to a place where dignity is not hampered by financial means.
+Your contribution helps others cross that bridge, and will make a substantial difference.

 See the Monocacy Foundation’s Board of Trustees here.

 For more information, contact Marty Young at Community Living: 301-663-8811 or email@example.com.